 If households have heterogeneous alternative investment opportunities, there can be additional welfare costs of bubbles due to a partial breakdown of the lending market.
 Since households know about the possibility that traders invest in the risky asset, those households with a good alternative investment opportunity stop lending to traders and make use of this opportunity instead if the bubble has grown large (and risky) enough.
 The lending market hence resembles a classic lemons market, where some households do not participate because lending of other households fuels the bubble.
 Since traders have access to a superior technology, this constitutes a welfare cost, comparable to Conlon (2015).
-We now develop a version of the model with two types of households that the mentioned sum is negatively affected by bubbles.
-Transfer schemes can thus have beneficial effects in this case.
+We now develop a version of the model with two types of households that differ in their alternative investment opportunity.